| All Languages

 New Window

-English-German online dictionary developed to help you share your knowledge with others.
+English-German dictionary developed to help you share your knowledge with others.
 More information

 Contains translations by TU Chemnitz and Mr Honey's Business Dictionary (German-English).
 Thank you!